ROCm/HIPIFY/docs/hipify-perl.rst

 - No checks for input source CUDA code for correctness required

-- No dependency on third party tools, including CUDA
+- No dependency on third party tools, including NVIDIA CUDA

 **Disadvantages:**